Hansel: Travel Blogging Mobile App

 I paired qualitative data (user heat-maps and feedback) with quantitative data (success rates, misclick rates, average time and usability scores).

 My last Usability Test went almost flawlessly.
-However, I need to factor in the 3-click rule per User Research – back to the ol’ drawing board!
+However, I found that users had a 4+ click rate per task, and I need to factor in the 3-click rule per User Research – back to the ol’ drawing board!

 • User interpretations of iconography can vary – labeling CTA’s is crucial